 Pine Knob beginner overview

-1- Introduction and check clothing and gear.
+1- Get student information and set goals.
+Check clothing and gear.

 2- Proper amount of work before using the carpet relative to the students ability and desire.
 Use the area where student lessons line up when busy.
 Position them if they can not get into an athletic stance.
 Hands like holding a lunch tray, bouncing on toes and stop before the top.
 Their chest will be over their toes and the weight on their toes.